Everything You Need to Know About Minor in Consumption (MIC) Charges

 In many cases, people charged with a MIC are also charged with other crimes.

 Now let’s say you told your buddies you would be their designated driver and give them a ride to a party across town.
-Instead of staying sober you have a couple of drinks because you’re not quite sure about your tolerance yet and, “everyone else is and what’s a couple of drinks anyway?”
+Instead of staying sober, you have a couple of drinks because you’re not quite sure about your tolerance yet and, “everyone else is, and what’s a couple of drinks anyway?”
 You then drive everyone home and get pulled over for a broken tail light.
-The officer smells the alcohol on everyone and now your traffic warning is turning into something much larger.
+The officer smells the alcohol on everyone, and now your traffic warning is turning into something much larger.
 Not only is it possible to be immediately incarcerated, but you can also be charged with a MIC, a fine, and can get your license taken away.
 How will you drive to school or your job or that internship interview you’ve been preparing for?
 What will you say if your future employer asks if you can operate a company vehicle?

-Arizona Minor in Consumption FAQs
+Arizona MIC FAQs

 Have questions about an MIC ticket or charge you received?
 See if your answer is listed below, otherwise, please reach out to our legal team directly.